 Designation of items to be included in the appendix.

-Within the same 10-day period after notice of assembly of the record, the appellant must serve on the appellee a designation of the parts of the record which he intends to include in the appendix and a statement of the issues which he intends to present for review.
+If the parties do not agree on the contents of the appendix, within the same 14-day period after notice of assembly of the record, the appellant must serve on the appellee a designation of the parts of the record which he intends to include in the appendix and a statement of the issues which he intends to present for review.
 Rule 18(b).
-The appellee may then serve a counter-designation within 10 days after receipt of the designation.
+The appellee may then serve a counter-designation within 14 days after receipt of the designation.
+If a party designates parts of the record that are impounded or confidential, the designation must so state.
+Rule 18(b)(2).

 Registering for electronic notice of Appeals Court actions.